 Posing in his studio in Mill Valley, California, c.
 1928.

 Tilden Daken (also known as Tilden Dakin; see Signature Styles) is known as a California Impressionist, the second generation of artists in the American West who painted in Northern and Southern California during the first three decades of the twentieth century.
+See Wikipedia.
 Historians say he painted more than 4000 works.
 Mostly self-taught, his en plein air style is rooted in the genres of Realism, Academic Art, Barbizon, Tonalism, and American Impressionism.
 Unique to any painter of his day, he also captured scenes beneath the Pacific Ocean in a custom-built diving bell, the “Submarine Studio.”
 He is primarily known for his paintings of the California redwoods, Sierra Nevada Mountains, Sonoma County’s Valley of the Moon, Marin County’s Mount Tamalpais, Southern California’s sunrises and sunsets, California State Parks, and national parks in the West.
 He also painted in Alaska, the Pacific Northwest, Hawaii, Mexico, Baja, the South Seas, and parts of the East Coast.
 At least eight museums hold his works, he is referenced in two-dozen books, and Hollywood directors filmed him in his diving bell.
 In the 1920s, he published autobiographical short stories describing some of his most celebrated adventures: “Experiences in the Rugged West” and “In the Grip of an Octopus.”

 Tilden Daken painting in a field near Bootjack, CA in 1931.
 Admirers are his second wife, Florence (right), and her sister Cora.